 To meet the full requirements for AAHRPP accreditation, Celerion reviewed all internal procedures and processes to build extensive safeguards into every level of clinical research.
 Throughout the organization our teams took an intensive and in-depth review of our policies, processes, and standard operating procedures (SOPs) to ensure they were well documented and rigorously translated into practice.
 The accreditation process lasted approximately 24 months, and included peer reviews and site audits from AAHRPP representatives.

 AAHRPP accreditation is evidence of a quality research program.
-The AAHRPP seal indicates not only that an organization safeguards research participants but also that data are reliable and credible and the organization has made a commitment to continuous quality improvement.
+The AAHRPP seal indicates not only that an organization safeguards research subjects but also that data are reliable and credible and the organization has made a commitment to continuous quality improvement.